Ancient Mesopotamia, literally "the land between the rivers", was one of the world's first empires.

 The Great City of Ur

-Located on the headwaters of the Persian Gulf, Ancient Israel can be traced back to this great Sumerian city.
+Located on the headwaters of the Persian Gulf, Ancient Israel can be traced back to this Sumerian city of great antiquity.
 Ur was located on an important branch of the International Coastal Highway.
-It was also the homeland of Abraham.
+It was also the homeland of Abraham, though whether or not he was born in Ur is in question.

 CLICK HERE TO SHARE YOUR THOUGHTS & COMMENTS Are you a student of ancient history?
 Do you love world religions and their origins?
 Click on the above link to give your insight, share thoughts, questions, and make comments!